cwi-swat/ifip-wg216/meetings/LosAngeles2016.md

 <p />
 The pedagogical programming language Grace was designed for novices to programming.
 This fall was the second time we have used Grace for an intro course at Pomona College (Andrew Black has also used it with some slightly different courses at PSU).
 <p />
-In this talk I’ll give a quick outline of some of the features of the Grace design that make it especially helpful in an introductory course.
-I’ll then talk about the head-to-head comparison we ran this fall with the Grace version against a Java version of the same course with parallel texts, assignments, and exams.
+In this talk Iï¿½ll give a quick outline of some of the features of the Grace design that make it especially helpful in an introductory course.
+Iï¿½ll then talk about the head-to-head comparison we ran this fall with the Grace version against a Java version of the same course with parallel texts, assignments, and exams.
 While we have not yet run a careful statistical analysis of the detailed results, early indications are that Grace is a considerable help to novices in learning.
 <p />
 <a href="../pub/WGLD/Meeting2016/PLDesign1-16TeachGrace.pdf" target="_top">slides</a>
 <p />